romenti/romenti.github.io/_pages/about.md

 I am a strong advocate of promoting demographic research across multiple disciplines.

 I am also very passionate about teaching.
-I believe it is vital to foster enthusiasm in understanding and using Statistics to answer key societal questions.
+I believe it is vital to foster enthusiasm in understanding and using Statistics and Demography to answer key societal questions.

 I strongly encourage to spread awareness on:

 - gender equality & women in science;
 - mental health support for researchers;
+- environmental issues;
 - LGBTQAI+ rights.